flyisland/solconfig/issues/004 #bug, should make sure the "Requires" attributes are present.md

 ## Cause analysis

 1. the update() method calls removeAttributesWithDefaultValue() method
-1. the default value of "tlsEnabled" is false, and was removed
+1. the default value of "tlsEnabled" is false, so it was removed

 ## Solution

+need to find out those **required** attributes and keep them in the payload.